people

 I received a 2024 NSF Graduate Research Fellowship Program (GRFP) award and am kindly supported by a GEM fellowship.

 Where I’ve been – My research journey began in the DS3 program at Microsoft Research NYC (I recommend all interested undergrads apply!).
-Before Penn, I had the privilege and opportunity to serve as a TechCongress Congressional Innovation Fellow in the office of Congresswoman Yvette D. Clarke.
+Before Penn, I had the privilege and opportunity to serve as a TechCongress Congressional Innovation Fellow in the office of Representative Yvette D. Clarke.
 I’ve also worked as a software engineer at the Stanford Computational Policy Lab, Capital One, and as a Civic Technology Fellow at Microsoft Cities.

 Where my roots are – I was born, raised, and educated in the Bronx and am a proud NYC public school system and CUNY grad.
 I hold a Bachelor’s degree in Computer Science from CUNY Lehman College.